Trump signs order to pay TSA employees after Congress fails to agree on DHS funding

 Senate Republicans said they were disappointed by the lack of funding for ICE and Border Patrol, but noted that immigration enforcement has remained largely uninterrupted.
 That's because the GOP’s big tax cuts bill that Trump signed into law last year funneled billions of dollars in extra funds to DHS, including $75 billion for ICE operations.

-Conservative Republicans were adamant, however, against establishing a precedent that allows Congress during the yearly appropriations process to fund some agencies within Homeland Security, but not others.
+Conservative Republicans, however, were against establishing a precedent that allows Congress during the yearly appropriations process to fund some agencies within Homeland Security, but not others.

 “We will fully fund ICE.
 That is what this fight is about,” Sen. Eric Schmitt, R-Mo., said.
 “The border is closing.
 The next task is deportation.”